 How to use c4

-This article describes the basics of how to use Exasol Deployment Tool (c4) to create and manage Exasol deployments.
+This article explains how to use Exasol Deployment Tool (c4) to create and manage Exasol deployments.

 Introduction